Strat5/gmechatbot/README.md

 Contributions, issues and feature requests are welcome!

-The main purpose of this project is to learn; don't hesitate to submit because you're afraid to mess up.
+The main purpose of this project is to learn; don't hesitate to ask questions!

 If you are new to Github and want to contribute try reading these tutorials:

 - Here is a tutorial to Git and Github: https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners.
 - More specifically, here is how you can edit my project: https://guides.github.com/activities/forking/.

-*Just please try to keep your edited code commenting simple but effective.*
+*Please see the contributing.md file for more info.*

 ## 👍 Acknowledgements: